 Jackie Staddon, MBA, Executive Director, has volunteered with SpEdConnecticut for 10 years as a parent advisor, serving the last two years on the Board of Directors as well.
-She has attended numerous trainings relating to special education law, executive functioning, dyslexia, social thinking and transition planning as well as the Learning Disabilities of America training and Partners in Policy Making.
+She has attended numerous training relating to special education law, executive functioning, dyslexia, social thinking, and transition planning as well as the Learning Disabilities of America training and Partners in Policy Making.
 She has experience advocating for students with a full range of disabilities and has recently become a registered Surrogate Parent for the CT State Department of Education.

 Maggie Barry – Is the mother of three.
 Entering the Special Education process nearly 20 years ago made her realize she needed to educate herself.
 One of Maggie’s sons has Dyslexia as well as a learning disability, and, her younger son is on the Autism Spectrum.
 After securing a parent advisor through SpedCt nearly 10 years ago and working as a paraprofessional in Special Education for over 17 years Maggie took the Fall Training to better educate herself.
 Joining the board this year she is helping with outreach and public relations to spread the word for SpedCT.

-Beth Bucciferro has a BS in Information Management Systems from UCONN and a MS in Computer Science from the University of New Haven and is self-employed as a Website Consultant.
+Beth Bucciferro has a BS in Information Management Systems from UCONN and an MS in Computer Science from the University of New Haven and is self-employed as a Website Consultant.
 She has a child with multiple learning challenges.
-After advocating for him for over 10 years, she was trained in special education advocacy through COPAA (Council of Parent Attorneys and Advocates) SEAT program.
+After advocating for him for over 10 years, she was trained in special education advocacy through the COPAA (Council of Parent Attorneys and Advocates) SEAT program.
 She completed SpEdConnecticut Fall Training in 2018 and joined the Board in January of 2019.

 Tracy Urgo has a BS in Sociology with a concentration in Psychology.
 She had previously worked in the human resources field.
 She is the mother of two medically complex children, both diagnosed with congenital Lyme Disease and PANS.
 Additionally, one child is on the Autism Spectrum and the other has ADHD.
 She has been advocating for her children for over ten years.
 She has recently completed formal advocacy training through SpEd CT and works as a parent adviser.